Diego Gutierrez (soccer, born 1999): Club career

 At the 2021 MLS SuperDraft, Gutierrez was selected in the third round (70th overall) by the Portland Timbers.
 However, he remained at his university for another year, before pursuing his professional career.
 In the summer of 2021, he played with Chicago FC United in USL League Two.

 Gutierrez then joined the Timbers for their 2022 preseason, appearing in all their of the team's exhibition matches.
 In February 2022, he signed a one-year contract with the club, with option years from 2023 to 2025.
 He made his professional debut in Major League Soccer on March 12, 2022, appearing as an 87th–minute substitute during a 1–0 win over Austin FC.
 He also spent some time with the club's second team, Portland Timbers 2, in MLS Next Pro.
 In April 2022, he underwent foot surgery, causing him to miss the next five months of the season.
 On September 19, 2022, while playing for the second team, he scored a brace in a 2–0 victory over the Tacoma Defiance, and on August 9, 2023, he scored a hat trick in a 6–1 victory over LA Galaxy II.
 After the 2023 season, the club declined his option for the 2024 season.

 Gutierrez signed with Charleston Battery of the USL Championship on January 17, 2024.
 He moved to fellow Championship side Monterey Bay F.C. after a transfer on August 22, 2024.
+He departed the club following the 2025 season.

+On 16 March 2026, Gutierrez joined Union Omaha in USL League One.